Security Debt in Practice: Nuanced Insights from Practitioners: Discussion

 \subsubsection{Construct Validity}

+\cb{In our study, no formal member checking of the produced codes and themes was conducted with participants.
+Although we consistently sought clarification during interviews to ensure accurate data capture, participants were unavailable or uncommitted to follow-up meetings, preventing us from returning findings for validation.
+This may affect the confirmability of our thematic analysis, as participants' intended meanings may not be fully reflected in the final codes and themes.
+To mitigate this, the produced codes and themes were systematically reviewed and validated across all three authors through consensus meetings, ensuring that interpretations were not solely dependent on a single researcher's perspective.}

-Our interviewees come from different countries and cultures, and also from different backgrounds (e.g., software testers, software developers, penetration testers), with varying proficiency in English, which may lead to differences in how they interpret and respond to the interview questions.
+\cb{Additionally,} our participants come from different countries, backgrounds (e.g., software testers, software developers, penetration testers), and expertise levels, with varying proficiency in English, which may lead to differences in how they interpret and respond to the interview questions.
 This can impact the generalizability and relevance of the study’s findings.
 To mitigate this, we reworded and further clarified some concepts in the asked questions, while preserving the exact semantics to guarantee consistency in answers.

 Further, due to confidentiality concerns, we do not share direct participant quotations, which are typically used to demonstrate that themes accurately reflect participants’ perspectives.
 To mitigate this, we shared the full interview guide and provided a detailed, step-by-step description of our thematic analysis process, illustrated with a running example.
 These measures enhance transparency and support replicability.